DavinciDreams/Thales/README.md

 ### FOR PROGRAMMERS
 Please look below to TODOs, and contribute what you're interested in.
 If you have other ideas for features, please give them a try and submit as a PR.
 Together we can make something really incredible!

+### FOR NON PROGRAMMERS
+You can create your own agent entirely by modifying the text prompts, without needing more than to change a few lines of configuration.
+First, copy the folder in `agents` directory.
+Then add a command in the package.json -- you can copy one of the existing commands, and change the AGENT environment variable to the name of your personality.
+Modify the text files -- you can do this while the agent is running -- and explore the responses and history to tune your agent.

+Here's a great place to start on your prompt engineering journey: https://www.gwern.net/GPT-3

 ## TODO (In Progress)
 1. Dump all except last 10 exchanges of conversation